Sarah Myers Tlapek

 PhD, Washington University, 2015; MSW, University of Pittsburgh, 2003; MID, University of Pittsburgh, 2003; BA, Grove City College, 1997.

 Intimate Partner Violence; Trauma and Mental Health in Post-Conflict Settings; Interventions for Economic and Social Development.

 Investigating Traumatic Exposure, Mental Health, and Interpersonal Violence

 Prior to doctoral studies Dr. Tlapek worked for ten years in a variety of domestic and international practice settings, including several years in Africa’s Great Lakes region managing economic development, health promotion, and child development programs for an international nongovernmental organization.
 She has published articles on poverty and economic development interventions in developing countries.
-Dr. Tlapek enjoys mentoring and teaching students in the BSW and MSW program and teaches Research Methods and Understanding Personality in a Social Context.
+Dr. Tlapek enjoys mentoring and teaching students in the MSW program and teaches Research Methods and Advanced Foundations of Human Behavior for Administrators.